phiweger/nanotext/README.md

 ```

-Now you can check out the media ingredients from the [DSMZ list of recommended media for microorganisms](https://www.dsmz.de/catalogues/catalogue-microorganisms/culture-technology/list-of-media-for-microorganisms.html).
+The result is a list of media IDs and their cosine similarity to the prediction.
+Now you can check out the associated media ingredients from the [DSMZ list of recommended media for microorganisms](https://www.dsmz.de/catalogues/catalogue-microorganisms/culture-technology/list-of-media-for-microorganisms.html).